SmokeyMcBong/ED_Tool-server/README.md

 ------------

 Elite:Dangerous Windows Application (A Windows SendKey Server to be used with ED_Tool Android Application (client))
-This project goes hand in hand with https://github.com/SmokeyMcBong/ED_Tool, this is the sendkey server to receive the
+This project goes hand in hand with https://github.com/SmokeyMcBong/ED_Tool.
-sendkey requests from the android device and then to send them to the game
+This is the sendkey server to receive the sendkey requests from the android device and then to send them to the game

 <br />